-- First, pre-lay concrete mattressing will be installed on the riverbed over the existing CI (under Segment 19A), - Then the CHPE cable bundlewill be installed over the CI crossing, - Then post-lay concrete mattresses will be placed on top of the CHPE cables to protect the CHPE Facility at that crossing.
+- First, pre-lay concrete mattressing will be installed on the riverbed over the existing CI (under Segment 19A), - Then the CHPE cable bundle will be installed over the CI crossing, - Then post-lay concrete mattresses will be placed on top of the CHPE cables to protect the CHPE Facility at that crossing.

 A greater number of post-lay mattresses will be installed over the CHPE cables at crossing locations, as compared with the number of pre-lay mattresses installed over existing CI, to ensure proper protection of the CHPE Facility at these crossing locations.
 This is because, as the CHPE cables approach a CI crossing, the CHPE Facility's installation depth will get gradually shallower to allow for the transition to the CI crossing on the riverbed itself.
-After the CHPE cables are installed at a crossing, the CHPE cable burial will gradually transition back to the target depth once clear of the crossing location.
+After the CHPE cables are installed at a crossing location.
 Applicable permits require that, where a CI crossing or geologic or topographic feature prevents installation of the cables at the target depth, the CHPE cables will be covered with post-lay mattresses to ensure proper protection of the Facility once installed.
-Therefore, in the areas leading up to and away from CI crossings, where the CHPE cables are installed at shallower depths than required in applicable permits because of the need to gradually transition from the target depth to the riverbed in order to cross CI, CHPE will install additional post-lay mattresses for Facility protection.
+Therefore, in the areas leading up to and away from CI crossing, where the CHPE cables are installed at shallower depths than required in applicable permits because of the need to gradually transition from the target depth to the riverbed in order to cross CI, CHPE will install additional post-lay mattresses for Facility protection.